 Health & Safety While in Port

-Prior to embarkation voyagers are provided an “in-country planning guide” (see example here) and are encouraged to come to the ship with a rough plan for each country.
-Once onboard, Student Life staff work with students to review their plans and host programs that help connect like-minded voyagers.
+Prior to embarkation voyagers are provided an “in-country planning guide” (see example here) and are encouraged to arrive at the ship with a rough plan for each country.
+Once onboard, Student Life staff encourage students to share their plans and host programs that help connect like-minded voyagers.

 Semester at Sea-Sponsored Field Experiences

 - Contracted Tour Operators / Vendors/ Partners: All Semester at Sea programs utilize contracted and insured local partners who have been vetted and demonstrate a commitment to health and safety and proven track-record.
 These contracted partners meet minimum insurance requirements, guide training expectations and emergency response preparedness.
 Partners undergo a thorough inspection and on-site re-evaluation every three years (or sooner).

 - Contracted partners are responsible for the ongoing assessment of their transportation providers.
 Vehicles are expected to be routinely inspected and guides/ drivers are expected to have all relevant certifications and licenses.

 - Food and Water: All Semester at Sea programs provide access to clean drinking water and food prepared in trusted locations.
 While not every destination is able to meet each unique dietary restriction, most providers are accustomed to these requests and make every effort to help meet our needs.